Our top pick for

 Find out more about how you can short MidWestOne Financial Group stock.

-While MidWestOne Financial Group's payout ratio might seem fairly standard, it's worth remembering that MidWestOne Financial Group may be investing much of the rest of its net profits in future growth.
+While MidWestOne Financial Group's payout ratio might seem low, this can signify that MidWestOne Financial Group is investing more in its future growth.

-MidWestOne Financial Group, Inc. operates as the bank holding company for MidWestOne Bank that provides commercial and retail banking products and services to individuals, businesses, institutional customers, and government agencies.
-It offers deposit products, such as non-interest-bearing and interest-bearing demand deposit accounts, interest checking accounts, savings accounts, money market accounts, certificates of deposit, and time deposits.
-The company also provides commercial and residential real estate, commercial and industrial, agricultural, consumer, and credit card loans.
+MidWestOne Financial Group, Inc. operates as the bank holding company for MidWestOne Bank that provides commercial and retail banking products and services to individuals, businesses, governmental units, and institutional customers.
+It offers deposit products, such as noninterest bearing and interest-bearing demand deposit accounts, interest checking accounts, savings accounts, money market accounts, certificates of deposit, and time deposits.
+The company also provides commercial and industrial, commercial and residential real estate, agricultural, and credit card loans, as well as consumer loans, such as personal and automobile loans.
 In addition, it offers various trust and investment services, including administering estates, personal trusts, and conservatorships, as well as property management, farm management, investment advisory, retail securities brokerage, financial planning, securities trading, mutual funds sales, fixed and variable annuities and tax-exempt, conventional unit trusts, and custodial services.
-Further, the company provides other products and services comprising treasury management, debit cards, automated teller machines, online banking, mobile banking, and safe deposit boxes.
-It offers its products and services primarily through a network of full-service branches, including 56 branches located in Iowa, Minnesota, Wisconsin, Florida, and Colorado.
-MidWestOne Financial Group, Inc. was incorporated in 1983 and is headquartered in Iowa City, Iowa.
+Further, the company provides other products and services comprising treasury management, debit cards, automated teller machines, online and mobile banking, and safe deposit boxes.
+It offers its products and services primarily through a network of 56 banking offices located in central and eastern Iowa, the Minneapolis/St.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.